aarontgrogg/NoLoJS/expanding-form-field/README.md

 - Adding the CSS [`field-sizing: content`](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/Properties/field-sizing) declaration for any `file`, `input`, `select`, `output` or `textarea` element creates no-JavaScript "expand or contract" as you type.
-- Allows these form elements to collapse to the minimum width required or expand as necessary.
+- The value `content` allows all of the above form elements to collapse to the minimum width required or expand as necessary, and allows `output` or `textarea` elements to expand their height as necessary.
-- Addtionally allows `output` or `textarea` elements to expand their height as necessary.
+- The value `fixed` (default) restricts all of the above behavior.

 ## [File](file)
 - JS: No